DiogoFerreira7/GPT3/README.md

 - trainer.py - training class with weights and biases logging
 - dataloader.py - huggingface LLM dataset streaming dataloader

+Below I share the results of my GPT 3 XL model.

 ## How to

 ### Loading the pretrained model weights